Skip to contents

 exclude

 Character vector of column names to exclude after selection.
+Defaults to NULL (no exclusion).

 count

 Value(s) to count.
+Defaults to NULL.
 Ignored if special is used.
 Multiple values are allowed (e.g., count = c(1, 2, 3) or count = c("yes", "no")).
 R automatically coerces all values in count to a common type (e.g., c(2, "2") becomes c("2", "2")), so all values are expected to be of the same final type.
 If allow_coercion = FALSE, matching is type-safe using identical(), and the type of count must match that of the values in the data.

 special